eshan-savla/RLE-TD3/README.md

 # RLE-TD3
-Implemementation of the TD3 RL Network by RLE
+Implemementation of the TD3 Reinforcment learning algorithm by Eshan Savla, Raphael Aberle and Leo Schäfer

-## I. Configuration of the environment
+The model was trained and tested using the Ant-v3 environment from mujoco using [OpenAI's Gymnasiums](https://gymnasium.farama.org/index.html)

+### Setting up the environement and installing dependencies.

+#### Setting up the python virtual environement under ubuntu:

 -----> TODO: Explain the basic setup for a foreign repo user.